How do I back up my WordPress website? 4 essential methods

 I can now log in to the restored WordPress website with the same credentials and WordPress will greet me with this notice.

-Why do I find Duplicator Pro is a better backup plugin than WPvivid?
+Why do I find Duplicator Pro a better backup plugin than WPvivid?

-Duplicator Pro stands out among backup plugins as it offers a distinct advantage – it doesn’t need a WordPress installation for restoring.
-Unlike other popular plugins such as UpdraftPlus or WPvivid, Duplicator Pro eliminates the need to install WordPress and the backup software as a prerequisite for recovering your backup.
+Duplicator Pro stands out among backup plugins because it offers a distinct advantage: it can restore without a WordPress installation.
+Unlike other popular plugins such as UpdraftPlus or WPvivid, Duplicator Pro eliminates the need to install WordPress or backup software as a prerequisite to restoring your backup.
 This streamlines the process and saves valuable time, making it a preferred choice for users seeking a hassle-free backup solution.

 Even default plugins like BackWPup require installing WordPress and the backup software before initiating the recovery process.
 By offering this unique feature, Duplicator Pro provides convenience and efficiency to its users.